 You can put these on the counter and roll with a rolling pin (dust counter with flour or spray with non-stick spray first), but I’m usually too lazy, and just use my hands and fingers flatten and spread each half out.

 Place each biscuit half into a cup in your prepared muffin tin, and press into bottom and up sides.
 You may have to pinch the top just a little – that’s totally okay.

-You could also opt to skip the freezing and instead portion these out as part of your meal preps for the week.
+Of course, you don’t have to freeze these beefy biscuit cups.
+You could portion them, out as part of your meal preps for the week.
 They can be microwaved just fine – they won’t be as crispy, but they are still good!

 - 1 pound ground beef